joynatalie/MusicRecommender/README.md

 # MusicRecommender
 ## Introduction

 The goal of this project is to recommend songs for a given playlist.
 This project starts from data collection all the way to model deployment to ensure you have a working model to showcase.
+This project was done by me alone.

 ## How to use